uoftgasa/uoftgasa.github.io/markdown/index.md

 Local transit agencies are attempting to unify the Presto card, allowing you to have one piece of fare media to use in a variety of different systems.
 The card costs $6 to buy, and must be preloaded with either $10 (when purchased online or in a participating Shoppers Drug Mart), or $14 (when purchased in a subway station).
 An online card order will take 2 weeks to deliver by mail, so its worth investigating Presto's [exhaustive list of purchase locations](https://www.prestocard.ca/en/find-an-outlet/customer-service-outlets).
 Once purchased, the card can be refilled online, in participating Shoppers Drug Marts, or at machines in transit stations.

+The card is activated by tapping.
+On the TTC, this action either deducts the flat $3.00 fares, or algorithmically determines whe

+**Rush Hours**

 #### GO Transit

 ### Cycling